• Skip to primary navigation

 • Chill the dough for 30 minutes before working with it.

-• Use floured hands to place 2-inch balls of dough on a greased or lined baking sheet.
-(You can use a scoop before you roll.)
+• Use floured hands to roll the dough into balls.
+(You can use a cookie scoop (affiliate link) before you roll.)

 • Refrigerate the remaining dough while some of the cookies are baking.